LongBu/AWS-MLS-C01-Study-Guide/README.md

 Training input:
 * XGBoost for SageMaker is just open source  XGBoost
   * Takes CSV or libsvm input.
+    * CSV input
+      * first column is the label
+      * should not have a header
   * AWS recently extended it to accept recordIO-protobuf and Parquet